-- Make sure an access point is set up.See the manual that came with your access point for more information. - 2 Turn on the WIRELESS switch. - 3 Click the VAIO Smart Network icon on the taskbar. - 4 Click the switch next to your desired wireless option(s) to toggle it to On in the VAIO Smart Network window.
-Make sure the WIRELESS indicator light turns on. - Wireless LAN communication (IEEE 802.11a standard) using only the 5 GHz band, available on selected models only, is disabled by default.
-To enable 5 GHz band communication, you need to select the option to use the 5 GHz band or both the 2.4 GHz and 5 GHz bands from the drop-down list for Wireless LAN Settings in the VAIO Smart Network settings window. - 5 Click or on the taskbar. - 6 Select the desired access point and click Connect.
+- Make sure an access point is set up.
+See the manual that came with your access point for more information. - 2 Turn on the WIRELESS switch. - 3 Click the VAIO Smart Network icon on the taskbar. - 4 Click the switch next to your desired wireless option(s) to toggle it to On in the VAIO Smart Network window.
+Make sure the WIRELESS indicator light turns on. - 5 GHz band wireless LAN communications, available on selected models only, are disabled by default.
+To enable 5 GHz band communication, you need to select the option to use the 5 GHz band or both the 2.4 GHz and 5 GHz bands from the drop-down list for Wireless LAN Settings in the VAIO Smart Network settings window. - 5 Click a or so on the taskbar. - 6 Select the desired access point and click Connect.